 - A service charge of $15.00 will be assessed for all checks returned to us.
 Upon notification of the returned check, payment must be made in full, in cash.

 - There is a 10% discount for younger siblings of children enrolled in our program.

 - In addition to the Montessori program, child care is available through the Extended Hours program on an as needed basis.
-The charge for these extra hours is $8/hour.
+The charge for these extra hours is $12/hour from noon - 3pm, and $10 from 3:00 - 5:30 pm.
 For flat rate options call the office.
 Child care hours are: